The story of Vancouver’s Missing Women is a big one. It spans several decades, multiple police jurisdictions and involves over sixty women.

 WISH is an acronym for Women’s Information & Safe House.
 Ina Roelants named the centre when she helped create it in 1982 with the help of the Anglican Diocese of New Westminster.
 Ina encouraged women to phone their families on a regular basis and thought some might hesitate to call home if the place they were calling from could be identified as a drop-in centre for sex trade workers.

 A true champion of marginalized women, Ina operated WISH from 5:00 PM – 12:00 Midnight, five nights a week, for five years, taking home only $100 a month for her efforts.
-Ina died from bone cancer in 2005, leaving behind a legacy of support for street-entrenched women that remains unparalleled on the Downtown Eastside.
+Ina died from cancer in 2005, leaving behind a legacy of support for street-entrenched women that remains unparalleled on the Downtown Eastside.

 Early Reports of Vancouver’s Missing Women

 In 1998 the Vancouver police began an investigation into forty cases of missing women.
 Many of these missing women were known to police as drug-addicted, sex trade workers from the Downtown Eastside neighbourhood.
-Eventually this investigation would find one woman alive, two others were confirmed deceased, and one was labelled as an unidentified overdose victim by the local hospital.
+Eventually, this investigation would find one woman alive, two others were confirmed deceased, and one was labeled as an unidentified overdose victim by the local hospital.
 This left thirty-six missing women still unaccounted for.

 Early Missing Women Trends